Working on problems that don’t yield to physics-based models, or physics-based models take too long to run?

 Machine learning models have also evolved:

-Advanced machine learning (“artificial intelligence”) methods have been applied to highly complex problems, such as:
+We have applied our advanced machine learning (“artificial intelligence”) methods to highly complex problems, such as:

 - Predicting aerodynamic force and moment coefficients in milliseconds with close-to-CFD accuracy